Russian tech titan Yandex CEO Volozh slams Putin’s "barbaric" war in Ukraine

 Volozh went on to say that he expects some to criticise him for staying silent for more than a year and half but added there should be no questions about his stance: “I am against the war,” he said boldly.

-Several high profile western-based Kremlin critics, such as the former investment banker Bill Browder and one-time oligarch Mikhail Khodorkovsky, have called on Russia’s business elite to speak out against the war.
+Several high-profile western-based Kremlin critics, such as the former investment banker Bill Browder and one-time oligarch Mikhail Khodorkovsky, have called on Russia’s business elite to speak out against the war.

 “Public figures cannot leave quietly and then sit quietly.
 If you have left, then you should publicly dissociate yourself or we should be forced to suspect that you are acting on [the Kremlin’s] behalf,” Khodorkovsky said in an interview last year in his London office.
 “You should step up to the microphone and say that Putin is a war criminal and that what he is doing is a crime, that the war against Ukraine is a crime.
 Say this, and then we’ll understand that Putin doesn’t have a hold over you.”